What is User Experience?

 The Main User Experience Best Practices

-Here are some of the best UX experience best practices worth following while creating your design process:
+Here are some UX experience best practices worth following while creating your design process:

 Know Your Target Audience

-You design products for specific users, this means you’ll have to get to know them inside out.
-Find out what their problems and pain points are, what their needs are, and what goals they try to achieve.
-Only by having this information, you can start thinking about product design.
+You design products for specific users, which means you’ll have to get to know them inside out.
+Find out what their problems and pain points are, what their needs are, and what goals they are trying to achieve.
+Only once you have this information can you start thinking about product design.

 Remember About Simplicity and Familiarity